-Who wants to cut the weekly garbage pile by more than half, save money, get rid of the chances of many possibly horrible infections and save the earth, all at the same time?
-I am talking about using reusable washable cloth sanitary pads instead of the chemical infused disposable almost plastic menstrual pads we all use by the dozens, every month.
+Who wants to cut the monthly garbage pile by more than half, save money, eliminate the chances of many possibly horrible infections, and save the earth all at the same time?
+I am talking about using reusable, washable cloth sanitary pads instead of the chemical-infused disposable, almost plastic menstrual pads we all use by the dozens every month.

 Millions of sanitary pads are being used by women every day in the world.
-They all have plastic in them which are noncompostable, non-biodegradable.
-They are all dumped into the landfill.
+They all have plastic in them, which are noncompostable, and non-biodegradable.
+They are all dumped into landfill.
 They remain in the soil for years and years rotting the earth.
 If this goes on, after some time, the earth will have more plastic components on its ground than soil.

 The huge environmental impact of disposing of used sanitary pads and its long term consequences is enough to make you read up this post and do what it says.
 Then there are the health concerns.
 The disposable sanitary pads are filled with many chemicals leading to many physical problems like allergies, hormone-related disorders, infection etc.